Sharmeen-Fatima/Cyber-Security/Class_3.md

 ## **HOMEWORK**

 1. **Check how much backup data is currently stored in your WhatsApp account.**
 2. **What is Flipper Zero?**
+3. **What is the different between hack and attack?.**

-3. **Research and prepare information about your favorite hack or cyber attack that occurred anywhere in the world.
+4. **Research and prepare information about your favorite hack or cyber attack that occurred anywhere in the world.
 We will discuss it in the next class.**

    **As per Sir Mustafa’s instructions, you must answer only these four points:**